|

 original Olympic Gold.
 It still has its CA

-black/yellow plates issued in 1968.
+black/yellow plates, issued in 1968.

-I removed the original 350 and set it aside,
+In 2003-2004, I removed the original 350 and

-and built a roller-cammed 383 stroker for
+set it aside, and built a roller-cammed 383

-it, with a stout bottom end and a set of TFS
+stroker for it, with a stout bottom end and

-Aluminum heads, with a pretty tame
+a set of TFS Aluminum heads, with a pretty

-carbureted induction setup with a 150HP N2O
+tame carbureted induction setup with a 150HP

-plate.
-It probably makes somewhere around
+N2O plate.
+It probably made somewhere around

 450HP (sans N2O).
 I converted the car to MT